KurbanIntelligenceLab/DopeVisionNet/README.md

 # DopeVisionNet
-Here is the official repo for [Enhancing the electronic properties of TiO2 nanoparticles through carbon doping: An integrated DFTB and computer vision approach](https://doi.org/10.1016/j.commatsci.2024.113248), DopeVisionNet
+Here is the official repo for [Enhancing the electronic properties of TiO2 nanoparticles through carbon doping: An integrated DFTB and computer vision approach](https://doi.org/10.1016/j.commatsci.2024.113248), DopeVisionNet by Mustafa Kurban, Can Polat, Erchin Serpedin, and Hasan Kurban.

 This repository contains a training script for predicting molecule properties using DopeVisionNet.
 The script uses PyTorch for training and validation, with data preprocessing handled by custom dataloaders.
+The repo is maintained by Can Polat (CalciumNitrade)

 ## Requirements